dvdkruk/avroclipse/README.md

 4. Select the Avoclipse checkbox and click **Finish**.
 5. After installation and restarting Eclipse, Avroclipse is ready to use.

+Another way to install Avroclipse is to use the Avroclipse updatesite zip file.
+[Click here](https://github.com/dvdkruk/avroclipse/releases) how to do this.

 ## Getting Started (Development)
 1. Download and install [Eclipse IDE for Java and DSL Developers](http://www.eclipse.org/downloads/packages/eclipse-ide-java-and-dsl-developers/marsr) for your OS.
 2. Clone this repository.